 Top 8 Design Trends That Are Dominating

-But now, we see more complicated designs with many different colours and decorations.
+But now see more complicated designs with many different colours and decorations.
 This is because people want things to look visually appealing while also being functional at the same time.

 We can see this in objects like coffee cups with simple or complex patterns depending on how you prefer your drink to taste!

-Design trends in 2021 will focus on creating products for health purposes and environmental reasons, so they need less energy than before and don’t contribute negatively to the environment.
+Design trends in 2021 will focus on creating products for health and environmental purposes so they need less energy than before and don’t contribute negatively to the environment.

-Designers are beginning to focus on new ways of talking about design patterns that can help people live healthier lives while improving their understanding of sustainability.
-This is because we want all future generations to have a healthy planet and not just those currently living on it now!
+Designers are beginning to focus on new ways of discussing design patterns to help people live healthier lives while improving their understanding of sustainability.
+This is because we want all future generations to have a healthy planet, not just those living on it now!

 Designers also think that these changes show how society has shifted its attitudes towards what’s important, from luxury items to affordable goods or things with a positive impact, such as sustainable food containers, water bottles made out of different materials (like plant-based plastics), recycling clothing and using greener clothes dyes.

-Designers are also thinking about how design can create more integration between physical objects, like what we use in our everyday lives (things like a coffee cup), software, or other digital experiences.
+Designers are also thinking about how design can create more integration between physical objects, like what we use in our everyday lives (like coffee cups), software, or other digital experiences.

-Designers are designing products to be connected on some level to work together seamlessly for people’s daily needs – this is called the “Internet of Things”.
+Designers are designing products to be connected on some level to work together seamlessly for people’s daily needs – the “Internet of Things”.

-The design trends of 2021 are a mixture between futuristic designs and more natural elements coming into the mix as well – we see these two ideas combined over time.
+The design trends 2021 are a mixture of futuristic designs and more natural elements coming into the mix – we see these two ideas combined over time.

 These are the eight design trends that are dominating 2021: